PISTIS-Solutions/shellscripting-for-begineers/notes.md

 Powershell is a native windows shell program, that runs on windows Only

-Bash is a command language interpreter: a version of the classic Unix shell with many enhancements.
+Bourne again shells (BASH)- is a command language interpreter, a version of the classic Unix shell with many enhancements.
 Bash is the default shell installed on GNU/Linux distributions and many other Unix-style systems, such as macOS.

 ###  Examples and Lab guides